Homebrew YouTube Award

 How?

-It uses the YouTube API to get a subscriber count and uses the Image Magick program to generate a composite image of a plaque with the live subscriber count of the channel.
+It uses the YouTube API to get a subscriber count and Image Magick to generate a composite image of a plaque with the live subscriber count of the channel.
 Every time the image is reloaded, the picture is created again from scratch using the latest information.

 Detail: Stamping Metal Trick

-The number is printed once in black, once in white and once in yellow.
+The numbers/text is printed once in black, once in white and once in grey.
 All three are offset by a couple of pixels.
 It creates the illusion of stamped metal

 So What?

-This led to us making physical versions of the award, that use similar code but on a dedicated device that sits on your desk.
+Looking into his led to us making physical versions of the award.
+That use similar code but on a dedicated device that sits on your desk.

 Previous